SMART Recovery – Peer Support Without Religion

 Most Common Peer Support Groups

 Following are examples of popular peer support groups that most people know.
 While most are for people who have addictions, some are for families of individuals addicted to substances.
-Individuals in sober living often participate in these peer groups:
+Individuals often participate in these peer groups:

 Alcoholics Anonymous (AA)